mbenke/zpf2016/Slides/11Concur/concur.md

 Two problems

-* one we have seen alreadt: no isolation guarantee
+* one we have seen already: no isolation guarantee

 * killing concurrency (I called the global lock `gil` on purpose)